talicopanda/friendly-guide-to-uoft-cs/README.md

 The aim is to have this document updated as new opportunities or experiences arise.
 Therefore, if you'd like to be a part and feel like you could contribute to anything that is being said here, please:

 First, fork the repository and make any changes you believe help contribute to this knowledge bank.
-Then, press **sync fork** on your repository and open a pull request to the main repository.
-Admins of the main repository will review and merge your pull request.
+Then, press **contribute** on your repository and open a pull request to the original repository.
+Admins of the original repository will review and merge your pull request.

 ## Courses